You are here: NTLawHbk » NTLawHandbook » WhatIsTheLaw

 How legislation and the common law interact

 When Parliaments make a law according to the Constitution, it is binding on the courts.
-Courts can only question or reject legislation or delegated legislation if they find it is unconstitutional and goes beyond the Parliament's defined powers.
+Courts can only question or reject legislation or delegated legislation if they find it is unconstitutional or goes beyond the Parliament's defined powers.

 Where there is a conflict or inconsistency between the common law and legislation, legislation will prevail.
 Australia follows the principle of Parliamentary Supremacy, where the Parliament has the highest authority in creating and changing laws.
 Under the Constitution, the laws of Parliament are binding on everyone, including the courts.
 This power, however, is not absolute and is limited by the Constitution.